How many workers are killed on an oil platform each year? - Nokristart - Learn Everyday

 These are the most common types of accidents on oil rigs:

 • Falls: Oil rigs can be very slippery, with products falling to the ground around the rig.
-Additionally, tools and parts may be thrown around the platform's sides, creating a tripping hazard.
+Tools and parts may also be thrown around the platform's sides, creating a tripping hazard.
 Some businesses may need proper pits on platforms or fully functional stairs.
 In several reported incidents, workers fell from the platform to their deaths.
 They fall from great distances into deep water and may die or drown from the fall.
 In one incident, four workers died because the platform operator failed to fix uneven bushings that caused workers to fall.

 Why can working on an oil rig be so dangerous?